Fertility and Cancer: What Every Patient Who Wants Children Should Know

 What’s the first step?

 If you’re under 45 years old, your oncologist may mention fertility preservation when discussing your diagnosis and treatment plan.
 But if not, don’t be afraid to bring it up.
-“Ask what the potential is for your treatment to impair your fertility, and if it’s OK for you to pursue some kind of fertility preservation,” Schwartz said.
+“Ask what the potential is for your treatment to impair your fertility, and if it’s OK for you to pursue some kind of fertility preservation,” said a Fox Chase oncofertility coordinator.

 Your physician can point you towards support if you’re looking for guidance about fertility.
-Here at Fox Chase, Schwartz talks to patients within 24 hours of having a doctor or nurse recommend someone speak to her.
-She refers patients to local reproductive specialists and walks them through any potential procedure.
+Here at Fox Chase, a specialist will talk to patients within 24 hours of having a doctor or nurse recommend someone speak to them.
+Patients are referred to local reproductive specialists and will be walked through any potential procedure.

 After getting the green light from your doctor to explore fertility-saving treatments and weighing your choices, it’s best to act quickly.